RedisGraph/RedisGraph/docs/cypher_support.md

 This document is based on comparison to the Cypher Query Language Reference (version 9), available at [OpenCypher Resources](https://www.opencypher.org/resources).

 ## Patterns
-Patterns are fully supported with the exception of the OR (`[:rel_a|:rel_b]`) operator to explicitly specify multiple relation types.
+Patterns are fully supported with the exception of the OR (`[:rel_a|:rel_b]`) operator to explicitly specify multiple relationship types.

 ## Types
 ### Structural types
 + Nodes
     - Nodes are fully supported save that a node can only be associated with a single label.
-+ Edges
++ Relationships
-    - Undirected edges are not supported.
+    - Undirected relationships are not supported.

   **Unsupported:**